 4. Sprout Social

 Sprout Social is a platform for scheduling posts for various accounts and gets them published on all accounts simultaneously.
+This is great for any kind of website where engagement and a strong social brand are important.

 Agorapulse is a social management provider for all type of social media platforms including Facebook, Twitter, and Instagram.